buraksisman/panda_trajectory_gui/README.md

 ## Features

-- 🖱️ Manual joint control with synchronized sliders and text inputs
+- Manual joint control with synchronized sliders and text inputs
-- 🧭 Waypoint management: save, reorder, delete, and preview joint positions
+- Waypoint management: save, reorder, delete, and preview joint positions
-- 💾 Save and load trajectories as human-readable `.yaml` files
+- Save and load trajectories as human-readable `.yaml` files
-- ▶️ Play trajectories step-by-step (visual + robot movement)
+- Play trajectories step-by-step (visual + robot movement)
-- 🚀 Publish full trajectory to `trajectory_controller` for execution
+- Publish full trajectory to `trajectory_controller` for execution
-- 🌐 Launch support for both **simulation** and **real hardware**
+- Launch support for both **simulation** and **real hardware**
-- 👁️ Optional RViz visualization
+- Optional RViz visualization

 ---

+## Required Simulation Setup

+To use this GUI in simulation, you need to install the [panda_simulator](https://github.com/justagist/panda_simulator) packages, which include:

+- Gazebo model of the Panda robot
+- ROS controllers
+- Robot description (URDF/Xacro)

-## 📦 Installation
+## Installation

 1. Clone the repo into your ROS workspace:
     ```bash